L65536/RealTimeSuperResolutionScreenUpscalerforLinux/README.md

 - [Windows/Linux] Full screen support with mid mouse button.
 [ESC] or [Space] key to exit.
 - [Shader backend] Fixed row pitch.
 Now shaders should support all input window dimensions.

+##  Ver 0.3 for Windows and Linux
+- [SHADER] Cascade shaders support.
+- [GUI] Improved full screen support with more consistant output layouts.

 # Future plans
 - [Models] Implement/integrate other AI models with pytorch.
 - [Windows/Linux] Look into alternative capture and display methods for speed up tips.